Amitbisht07/brain-tumor-/README.md

 # Brain Tumor Detection using Deep Learning

-An AI-powered web application that detects brain tumors from MRI scans using a Convolutional Neural Network (CNN).
+An AI-powered web application that detects brain tumors from MRI scans using a  EfficientNet deep learning model.
 Built with Python, TensorFlow/Keras, and deployed using Streamlit for an easy-to-use interface.

 # Features